Hurricane Otis ravages Acapulco, Mexico

 Forecasting failures

-Weather forecasters said that the storm’s unanticipated buildup occurred because the storm had “found a much more favorable environment than we were anticipating.”
+Meteorologists said that the storm’s unanticipated buildup occurred because the storm had “found a much more favorable environment than we were anticipating.”
 NHC Director Brennan said one part was warm water, another was that the winds — moving in the right direction and at the right altitude.
 These features encouraged a somewhat haphazard storm to rapidly develop structure and strengthen.
-The key to its amplification and speed was warm ocean water which provides the necessary fuel for hurricanes to grow big.
+The key to its amplification and speed was warm ocean water, which provides the necessary fuel for hurricanes to grow big.

 The satellite imagery with lightning shown above was taken at sunset on October 24, 2023, of Hurricane Otis as it rapidly intensified to category 5 strength en route to a landfall in Acapulco, Mexico.